dsheiko/extras/wiki/ARRAYS.md

 ```

 ### assign(array $array, ...$sources)
-Copy the values of all properties from one or more source arrays to a target array.
+Copy the values of all properties from one or more target arrays to a target array.
 [see also](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).
 The method works pretty much like `array_merge` except it treats consistently associative arrays with numeric keys